Zone 2 vs Zone 5 Training

 - The 80/20 Running: Run Stronger and Race Faster by Training Slower — 80/20 Endurance (Matt Fitzgerald)

-- Physiological adaptations to high-intensity interval training in athletes — Journal of Sports Sciences
+- Physiological adaptations to interval training and the role of exercise intensity — The Journal of Physiology

 Related Content